pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2023-03-27-nice-cream.markdown

 - banana
 - ice cream
 - frozen yogurt
-Description: <a href='/misc/fruit#banana'>Banana</a> ice cream was an Internet trend for a reason - it tastes really good, is a super customizable base, and is much healthier than traditional ice cream.
-Without <a href='/misc/hidden-sugar'>added sugar</a> or heavy cream, <a href='/misc/fruit#banana'>banana</a> ice cream tastes and feels just like real ice cream, and can be made in 5 minutes.
+Description: Banana ice cream was an Internet trend for a reason - it tastes really good, is a super customizable base, and is much healthier than traditional ice cream.
+Without <a href='/misc/hidden-sugar'>added sugar</a> or heavy cream, banana ice cream tastes and feels just like real ice cream, and can be made in 5 minutes.
 I love to use it to make <a href='/recipes/nice-cream-sandwiches'>Nice Cream Sandwiches</a>, or you can make a larger batch with multiple flavors using my <a href='/recipes/neopolitan-banana-ice-cream'>Neopolitan Banana Ice Cream</a>.
 Another popular internet healthy ice cream trend was <a href='/recipes/cottage-cheese-ice-cream'>Cottage Cheese Ice Cream</a>, which is delicious and packed with <a href='/misc/protein'>protein</a>!
 Instructions:
-- Break up the bananas into pieces.
+- Break up the <a href='/misc/fruit#banana'>bananas</a> into pieces.
 They don't need to be that small, maybe an inch thick.
 Freeze overnight in an airtight bag

-- The next day, blend the bananas in a food processor until you have a smooth ice cream.
+- The next day, blend the <a href='/misc/fruit#banana'>bananas</a> in a <a href='https://amzn.to/4q0AUjI'>food processor</a> until you have a smooth ice cream.
 Enjoy immediately for soft serve ice cream, or freeze for about 30 minutes for a harder ice cream texture
 - <img src='/assets/Food/Healthier Dessert/Nice Cream/processor.jpg' alt='' class='instruction-image'>
 Notes:
 - |